craftcms/docs/docs/5.x/reference/element-types/users.md

 ### Example

-We can display a list of the users in an “Authors” user group by doing the following:
+We can display a list of the users in a “Members” [user group](../../system/user-management.md#user-groups) by doing the following:

 1. Create a user query with `craft.users()`.
 2. Set the [group](#group) parameter on it.